-The management of L B Finance PLC ("the Company") engaged us to provide an independent assurance on the following elements of the sustainability reporting criteria presented in the annual report-2020/21 ("the Report").
+We have been engaged by the management of LB Finance PLC ("the Company") to perform an independent assurance engagement, as defined by the Sri Lankan Standard on Assurance Engagements, on the sustainability reporting criteria presented in the Integrated Annual Report for the year ended 31 March 2022 (the "Report").

-- Reasonable assurance on the information on financial performance as specified on page 18 of the Report. - Limited assurance on other information presented in the Report, prepared in accordance with the requirements of the Global Reporting Initiative GRI Standards: 'In accordance' - Comprehensive guidelines.
+- " Reasonable assurance on the information on financial performance as specified on page 18 of the Report. - " Limited assurance on other information presented in the Report, prepared in accordance with the GRI Standards: Comprehensive option.